corrode/corrode.github.io/content/blog/hardening-rust/index.md

 +++

 We talked about [patterns for defensive programming in Rust](/blog/defensive-programming) before, in which implicit invariants that aren't enforced by the compiler lead to utter misery.
-But being careful isn't enough.
+But being careful isn't enough!
 Even valid code can fail at runtime in ways that are hard to predict and control.
 That's what we're covering next.